cbmr-data/cbmr-data.github.io/esrum/source/resources/cohorts.rst

 these, respectively, but you are welcome to :ref:`contact us
 <p_contact>` if you have any questions regarding these.

-Not all cohorts and variables are currently covered, but content is continually being expanded.

 .. warning::

    You must be connected to the UCPH VPN to access either of these